VihanMehta/Portfolio/README.md

 # Portfolio
-A smooth &amp; Fast &amp; Light single page portfolio.
+A smoothFast &amp; Light single page portfolio.
 Which is made possible by lots of others Portfolios code examples. .